NEU-SNS/intl-iot/destination/README.md

 This script is still being developed.
 Therefore, there are still a few issues.
 The information above conveys how the script should function ideally, but it may not completely do so.
 Known issues are listed below:

-- Pie plot does not function properly.
-Please do not use PiePlot as an argument for the `-g` option.
+- Pie plots currently cannot be generated.
+Please do not use `PiePlot` as an argument for the `-g` option.
-- RipeCountry does not function properly because of a missing SQL Database.
-Please do not use RipeCountry for the `-l` option.
+- The ripe country method does not function properly because of a missing SQL database.
+Please do not use `RipeCountry` for the `-l` option.